shift015/playground/README.md

 # playground
-Centralized place to stash random stuff in.
+A place to stash random stuff in.
 Including the tutorial.
+# tutorial
+This is now the tutorial.